Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Wage Loss

-If you lost wages, you will want to substantiate the lost wages.
+If you lost wages, you will want to substantiate them.
 The amount needed will depend on how your income is earned and your claim amount.
 If you make at or near a living or minimum wage and are only off work for a day or two, simply stating your pay rate and time off is usually sufficient.

 If your time off was more significant, could you try to get a letter from your human resources department stating the number of days/hours you missed and your pay rate?
 Other ways of wage loss can include using the dates your doctor had you off work and providing a copy of a paycheck just before your injury showing your pay rate.